uitverse/uit-lang/README.md

 LOL.
 I'm a PHP fan and PHP is like an army swift knife for me.
 And it's the only language I can master ( use well ).\
 Maybe you can port to other languages.
 Feel free to show me your work!
 I'm trying to port to C++ or C, too (or maybe Java).
-According to my skills of writing in PHP, I need language which support interface in OOP.
+According to my skill of writing in PHP, I need language which support interface in OOP.

 ## LICENSE